benfaerber/theme-kit-hot-reload/README.md

 `npm i express`

 2. Download the `server-express` ([link](https://github.com/benfaerber/themekitHotReload/tree/main/server-express)) folder and place it anywhere that is convient
-3. Navigate to the directory and run `npm init`
+3. Navigate to the directory and run `npm install`
 4. Run the server with `npm start` or `node server.js`

 #